orkhanahmadov/orkhanahmadov.github.io/_posts/2024-03-19-testing-http-responses-with-custom-test-assertions.md

 ```

 Now if you run the same test case again, it should pass.
-You can use `assertRedirectsWithFlash` method in any test case that returns `\Illuminate\Testing\TestResponse` response and make flash message assertions more expressive and consistent.
+You can use the `assertRedirectsWithFlash` method in any test case that returns the `\Illuminate\Testing\TestResponse` response and makes flash message assertions more expressive and consistent.

 Happy testing!